 I'm a retired medical sociologist from the University of Rochester.
-My publishing experience includes a wide variety of academic articles and a book, "The Practice of Uncertainty" (1999).
-The mission of my blog is to provide accounts of the natural environment, including photos, in order to raise awareness of its fragility and the impact of climate change.
-Climate change is the greatest challenge currently faced by humanity.
-I occasionally write about the impact of climate change using the principles of social scientific writing.
-To do this I read reputable books and articles on the topic.
+Climate change is one of the two great challenges facing humanity (the other is nuclear weapons).
+In writing about the impact of climate change I read reputable books and articles on the topic.
 So when I make statements about climate change you will see a link taking you to the scientific source(s) of the information I provide.

 As for my independently published photobooks, each has gone through several layers of editing and peer review for both readability and accuracy.

 This is not to say that everything I say is accurate.
 Even the New York Times makes mistakes.
 So, if you find something that is factually incorrect, let me know.

 I hope you find reading my blog a positive experience.
 If you do, please encourage your family and friends to have a look.